Skip to main content

 Run the following:

-celestia bridge init --core.ip <ip-address> --p2p.network blockspacerace
+celestia bridge init --core.ip <URI>

-NOTE: The --core.ip gRPC port defaults to 9090, so if you do not specify it in the command line, it will default to that port.
+The --core.ip gRPC port defaults to 9090, so if you do not specify it in the command line, it will default to that port.
 You can add the port after the IP address or use the --core.grpc.port flag to specify another port if you prefer.

 Here is an example of initializing the bridge node:

-celestia bridge init --core.ip <ip-address> --p2p.network blockspacerace
+celestia bridge init --core.ip <URI> --p2p.network mocha

 Run the bridge node

-Start the Bridge Node with a connection to a validator node's gRPC endpoint (which is usually exposed on port 9090):
+Start the bridge node with a connection to a validator node's gRPC endpoint (which is usually exposed on port 9090):

-celestia bridge start --core.ip <ip-address> --p2p.network blockspacerace
+celestia bridge start --core.ip <URI>

-celestia bridge start --core.ip <ip-address> --p2p.network blockspacerace
+celestia bridge start --core.ip rpc-mocha.pops.one:26657 --p2p.network mocha

-Once you start the Bridge Node, a wallet key will be generated for you.
+Once you start the bridge node, a wallet key will be generated for you.
 You will need to fund that address with Testnet tokens to pay for PayForBlob transactions.
 You can find the address by running the following command:

 ./cel-key list --node.type bridge --keyring-backend test --p2p.network <network>